OpenPathInc/openpath.standard/OpenPath.Utility.Repository.md

 | ---- | ---- | ----------- |
 | entity | [\`0](#T-`0 '`0') | The entity to find the primary key value of. |

-<a name='T-OpenPath-Utility-Repository-Helper-DataHelper'></a>
+<a name='T-WebApi-Software-Utility-Repository-Helper-DataHelper'></a>
 ## DataHelper `type`

 ##### Namespace

-OpenPath.Utility.Repository.Helper
+WebApi.Software.Utility.Repository.Helper

 ##### Summary

 A static helper class to help with data objects.

-<a name='M-OpenPath-Utility-Repository-Helper-DataHelper-CompareAndReplace``1-System-Object,System-Object-'></a>
+<a name='M-WebApi-Software-Utility-Repository-Helper-DataHelper-CompareAndReplace``1-System-Object,System-Object-'></a>
 ### CompareAndReplace\`\`1(existingObject,newObject) `method`

 ##### Summary